beergeekdotcom/wp-magic-link-login/README.md

 *This should be considered an early alpha and not be deployed to a production site or sites without extra security*

 A simple WordPress plugin that allows a user to request a "magic link" to login to a WordPress site with just their email address or username.
+Facilitates passwordless login.

 This plugin is very sparse with feedback if there is an error or something doesn't match -- to help keep it obtuse and keep hackers guessing.